 Is there a way to prevent shin splints?

 Strengthen the calf and muscles.
-You can do this by placing your toes on the edge of a stair or any curve spot and transferring your weight to one leg.
+You can do this by shifting your weight to one leg while placing your toes on a curved surface like a stairway.
 Carefully lower yourself and gently raise yourself back up again.
-The longer you hold the stretch, the more it is beneficial for you.
+The longer you hold the stretch, the more it stretches the muscle region concerned.

 Stretch your lower legs.
 Lack of physical activity can weaken the muscles of the arch of the foot which can affect your lower leg area and expose them to shin splints.

 Use a foam roller.
 This helps to reduce calf tightness.
 Try changing the angles for which you are rolling for the best results.